 3. Conserve water when you can

 Conserving water is one of the most important things you can do.
 Did you know that only 2% of the Earth’s water supply is from ice caps and glaciers?
 7 Conserving water helps to refrain from water pollution.
-Furthermore, by using vegan products, you are supporting the conservation of water.
+Furthermore, by eating a plant-based diet you are supporting the conservation of water.
 The production of meat uses a tremendous amount of water in comparison to growing vegetables!

 4. Eat plant-based meals